Mainframe COBOL to Java, C# & Cloud

 For successful mainframe modernization, it is crucial that JCL scripts are converted and are compatible with the cloud.
 A viable JCL solution needs to address a series of challenges, making the legacy JCL scripts comprehensible and functional for new developers.

-COBOL Applications with Embedded SQL
+Refactoring COBOL Applications with Embedded SQL for Modern Java Solutions

 In mainframe modernization, the conversion of COBOL + EXEC SQL to Java / C# needs to change the dialect of SQL - from COBOL centric (using Host-Variables, Null-Indicators) to Java (using '?') or C# centric.